shafali03/CV/README.md

 **Thara Accountants** (February - 2018 – April 2018)
 *Front End developer	(Contract part-time)*

-* Configured a simple mail transfer protocol led to an 80% increase of emails from clients.
+* Configured a simple mail transfer protocol which led to an 80% increase of emails from clients.

-*	Increased SEO ranking on Google page 2, which led to an increase of 60% traffic to the website.
+*	Increased SEO ranking on Google page 2, which led to an increase of traffic of 60% to the website.

-* Improved website performance for the mobile view up to 93% by optimised images and reduced the file sizes.
+* Improved website performance for the mobile view up to 93% by optimising images and reducing the file sizes.

-*	I collaborated with the stakeholder to agree with project and customer expectations targets.
+*	Collaborated with the stakeholder to agree with project and customer expectations targets.

-*	I created a responsive design for mobile and desktop view.
+*	Created a responsive design for mobile and desktop view.

-**Professional Experience - NHS** (Sep 2005 - Dec 2018) <br>
+**NHS** (Sep 2005 - Dec 2018) <br>
 Senior Technician

 * Inspired to save £20,000 a month on medicines by supplying medicines effectively from one ward to another.

-* Managed a team of five worked efficiently maintained excellent communication between colleagues.
+* Managed a team of five, worked efficiently and maintained excellent communication between colleagues.

 * Guided and trained five junior team members on how to use the proScript pharmacy system.

-* Build positive working relationships on a personal level with ten team members.
+* Built positive working relationships on a personal level with ten team members.

 * Used interpersonal skills to communicate with three senior managers on a range of technical topics and found ways to resolve complex issues.

-* Communicate with Clinicians regarding medications stock and MHRA alerts.
+* Communicated with Clinicians regarding medications stock and MHRA alerts.

-* Restructured a process saved 15 hours a month by simplifying the process.
+* Restructured a process and saved 15 hours a month by simplifying it.

-* Answer queries from the ward staff.
+* Answered queries from the ward staff.

-* Cost-saving on drugs returned from the wards.
+* Saved costs on drugs returned from the wards.

-* I would undertake aseptic preparation which includes making chemotherapy IV drugs for cancer patients.
+* Undertook aseptic preparation which includes making chemotherapy IV drugs for cancer patients.

 * Prepared raw materials for the development of chemotherapy drugs according to the worksheet approved by senior pharmacists.